WillahScott/capitool/README.md

 **Regulatory Capital Simulation for different stress scenarios, mainly for educational purposes**

+*The original model was created by GastelCaster and WillahScott*

 [*CapiTool*][1] permits an educational exploration of how intuitively different macro-variables affect the regulatory capital requirements set by the Capital Requirements as set by the European Parliament in the CRD IV.

 [1]: http://willahscott.shinyapps.io/CapiToolApp